 - One health benefit is that it acts as a prebiotic.
 Prebiotics are like food for probiotics.

-- It’s made by fermenting sugar and adding alcohol to the bacteria.
-The gum then gets dried and turned into a powder.
+- Manufacturers make it by fermenting sugar and adding alcohol to the bacteria.
+They then dry it to form a powder.

 Is Xanthan Gum Natural?

-Unlike species of gum trees, xanthan gum is not an all natural product that comes from a tree or the ground like a fruit, vegetable or grain.
+Xanthan gum is not an all natural product that comes from a tree or the ground like a fruit, vegetable or grain.
 But it is a natural carbohydrate consisting of sugar, bacteria, and alcohol.

 Well, back in the mid-20th century, processed foods really started to take off.
 But food manufactures needed a way to thicken packaged foods.
 The food industry also needed a cheap way to separate oil from water.

-Xanthan gum also prevents bottled foods from pouring out too quickly.
+It also prevents bottled foods from pouring out too quickly.
 So a xanthan gum replacement needs to provide the same gel-like consistency.

-In addition to the Xanthomonas campestris bacteria, you need sugar to make it.
-Any type of sugar will do.
-You can make it from wheat (wheat turns into sugar when digested), corn, or lactose (milk sugar).
-In addition, it’s also sometimes made from soybeans.
+In addition to bacteria, you need a sugar to make xanthan gum.
+The sugar can come from wheat, corn, or lactose (milk sugar).
+It can also be made from soybeans.

 Technically, it’s not an emulsifier like egg yolks.
-Nonetheless, it does give dough the necessary elasticity and sticky consistency.
+However, it does give gluten-free dough the necessary elasticity and sticky consistency.

-Besides salad dressing and sauces and gluten-free baked goods, lots of other foods contain it.
+It’s not just in salad dressing, sauces, and gluten-free baked goods.
+There are a lot of other foods that contain it.

 Is Xanthan Gum Safe?

 For most people, it’s most likely harmless.
-In the limited studies that have been done on it, the only time it has been shown to be a problem is when rodents were fed really large amounts of it.
+However, only a limited number of studies have been done.
+The only time it has been shown to be a problem is when mice were fed really large amounts of it.